Welcome to West Liberty University’s Office of Accessibility Services!

 “Is there a grievance procedure for academic accommodations?”

 Yes.
 Please visit the Academic Accommodations Grievance Procedure page for information.
-You can also access a pdf. copy of the procedure here.

 - If you have a problem with the implementation of your accommodations, please talk with the person(s) facilitating those accommodations first.
 For example, if you are using a reader and she/he reads too slowly, explain this to the reader!